For teams facing major change or criticism

-Before building a career on the speaking circuit, Vance served as Director of Millennial Engagement at Monsanto, where he was hired to do what most companies avoid: put a human face on the most controversial brand in agriculture.
-He spent years in rooms where people disagreed deeply — and learned that the difference between productive conflict and destructive conflict comes down to communication technique, not personality.
+Before building a career on the speaking circuit, Vance served as Director of Millennial Engagement at Monsanto, where his job was to talk honestly with the brand's toughest critics.
+He spent years in rooms where people disagreed deeply, learning firsthand which communication techniques hold up under real pressure — and which ones fall apart.

 Earlier, Vance worked as a Communications Strategist for the World Bank Group, advising on how to present development initiatives to skeptical audiences across cultures.
 He is a returned Peace Corps volunteer who served in Kenya, where he learned that communication under pressure is universal — the stakes just look different.